All Products

 text

 Event timestamp.
-Used for time window filtering, sorting, and defining alert scopes.
+Use for time window filtering, sorting, and defining alert scopes.

 • Runtime logs — Record the operational status of the gateway and various subsystems.
-They are the data foundation for troubleshooting and system health analysis.
+This is the data foundation for troubleshooting and system health analysis.

 Note

-Select the OpenClaw-Runtime Log card and follow the steps in Step 1: Ingest logs (using session logs as an example) to ingest the logs.
+Select the OpenClaw-Runtime Log card and follow the instructions in Step 1: Log ingestion (session log example) to complete the ingestion.

 Field path